KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 talked him down to 10%, 6,600 gp
 takes 4k in gems as partial payment

-want to look for `Guros`
+want to look for `Gurrus`
 swing by Embassy Row on way to Justice Hill
-hear large crowd outside dwarven embassy, held back by city guards, led by `Guros`
+hear large crowd outside dwarven embassy, held back by city guards, led by `Gurrus`
 behind the gate are some dwarven guards
 give **urban grace** to `Pylia`, `Belsaran` redirects some people, gets one to throw up
-`Guros` spots us, waves us through the guards
+`Gurrus` spots us, waves us through the guards
 crowd angry at this
 `Pylia` moves through crowd restoring drunk people
 finds a fighter who seems instigator
 `Pylia` tries to **hold person**, he draws sword, sets off peace bond
 guards come forward, `Belsaran` leaps from light post and confronts him
 he attacks `Belsaran`, gets tripped, grappled, pinned
-`Guros` grabs the guy and yells "Who are you?!"
+`Gurrus` grabs the guy and yells "Who are you?!"
 tries to say `Belsaran` attacked him
 more guard attracted by the noise, crowd getting nervous and dispersing
-`Guros` puts on the handcuffs that go through wrists
+`Gurrus` puts on the handcuffs that go through wrists
 notice guard doesn't say anything, just rips tape off to get it to stop
-`Guros` sends guards to break up remaining crowd
+`Gurrus` sends guards to break up remaining crowd
-`Guros` will be going back to Justice Hill, will have some guards on this section of Embassy Row
+`Gurrus` will be going back to Justice Hill, will have some guards on this section of Embassy Row

 Walk back with him on way to Justice Hill
-`Guros` says it's been a nightmare: push underground, mood of the city after Watcher incident
+`Gurrus` says it's been a nightmare: push underground, mood of the city after Watcher incident
-`Guros` gives `Pylia` a friendly look, she winks in return
+`Gurrus` gives `Pylia` a friendly look, she winks in return
 realize `Z` will grow again and prepares to recast **reduce animal**
 `Z `annoyed at being re-shrunk
-`Guros` was with crowd outside palace and not even watching screen at the time
+`Gurrus` was with crowd outside palace and not even watching screen at the time
 He's been promoted to City Warden, captain of guard and one of high level controllers of the city
 not much left up at the Watcher, no trace of contingent of city guard (6 men)
 found some hoof prints, suggestion may have been attackers